Event Ticketing

 In event and venue environments, NFCKEY is commonly used for:

-• Staff, crew, or contractor credentials managed within venue systems
+• Staff, crew, and contractor credentials – managed within venue or event systems for controlled access to operational areas

 Benefits of Using NFCKEY in Event Ticketing Systems

-When supported by an event or ticketing platform, NFCKEY offers practical benefits as a wearable ticket credential
+When deployed in an event or venue ticketing system, NFCKEY delivers practical benefits as a wearable NFC keychain and RFID ticket credential for event operators and attendees alike

 Always-With-You Form